real-jame/realjame/content/notes/2024-08-11-oldroblox-bundler/index.md

 Fixed typos, I rushed this post out before I had to leave for work lol.
 So it was basically just an infodump (it still is... just with less typos)

 Also, I got some advice after sharing this to the Client Search Discord about how I should go about generating the numeric filenames for ORRH.
 (Thanks, Lanausse!)
-- New assets should use the 580954-999999 ID range to avoid overriding existing Roblox assets, due to Roblox skipping the ID count to 1000000.
+- Custom assets[^assets] should use the 580954-999999 ID range to avoid overriding existing Roblox assets, due to Roblox skipping the ID count to 1000000.
 - The 0-769 range is also available, but smaller, and was used in the past for models.

 With that in mind, a smarter approach to generating IDs rather than just being totally random numbers is to base it off the file data - get a hash of the file and convert it to an integer, this would likely be out of the unused range, but maybe a simple modulo operation could fix that??